-My first big project, Wikunia, started in 2011 and is not even a side project anymore but you can still check it out :D. Some years later I've started to open source most of my stuff after I finished school in June 2013.
+My first big project, Wikunia, started in 2011, is not even a side project anymore but you can still check it out :D (maybe not for long...).
+Some years later I've started to open source most of my stuff after I finished school in June 2013.
 The biggest projects are now at GitHub.
 In the springtime of 2014 everything in my open source career was about Brackets.
-Brackets is a open source editor coded by Adobe.
+Brackets is an open source editor by Adobe.
 It's an editor for all platforms and the best thing is that it's build with JS!
-I was a web guy and now I can code extensions for an editor in itself using web technology.
+I was a web guy and then I was able to program extensions for an editor in itself using web technology.

-At the moment I have three "big" extensions which help during the documention process cause I think that code is cool in the moment you write it but it isn't always cool some weeks later.
-Documenation wasn't fun but now after implementing FuncDocr it's kind of enjoyable, at least for me :D
+At the moment I have three "big" extensions which help during the documentation process cause I think that code is cool in the moment you write it but it isn't always cool some weeks later.
+Documentation wasn't fun but now after implementing FuncDocr it's kind of enjoyable, at least for me :D

 Information in accordance with section 5 TMG